Scarface (1983 film): Cultural references

 In 2010, artist James Georgopoulos included the screen-used guns from Scarface in his popular Guns of Cinema series.
 Dark Horse Comics' imprint DH Press released a novel called Scarface: The Beginning by L. A. Banks.
-IDW publishing released a limited series called Scarface: Scarred For Life.
+IDW publishing released a five-issue limited series called Scarface: Scarred For Life from December 2006 to April 2007.
 It starts with corrupt police officers finding that Tony has survived the final mansion showdown.
 Tony works at rebuilding his criminal empire, similar to the game The World Is Yours.
+IDW published a four-issue prequel series called Scarface: Devil in Disguise from July to October 2007.
+It follows Tony as he grows up on the crime-filled streets of a Castro-controlled Cuba, ultimately molding himself into the potential Miami-based gangster seen in the movie.

 Scarface is among the films that served as inspiration for the 2002 video game Grand Theft Auto: Vice City, which took place in a representation of 1980s' Miami and featured a recreation of Montana's mansion.
-The video for Motley Crue's song "Dr. Feelgood" echoes several elements of the film (the end of the video features a bloodless version of the climatic shootout where Tony Montana is killed) and the song itself describes a young man who rises to great power in the drug trade and then loses it all.
+The video for Mötley Crüe's song "Dr. Feelgood" echoes several elements of the film (the end of the video features a bloodless version of the climatic shootout where Tony Montana is killed) and the song itself describes a young man who rises to great power in the drug trade and then loses it all.

+The video game series Yakuza takes many influences from the film.
+Among these include Kazuma Kiryu's various outfits which bear similarities to those worn by Tony Montana.

 Scarface got its own direct tie-in with the 2006 video games Scarface: The World Is Yours and Scarface: Money.
 Power.
 Respect.

-The quote "Say hello to my little friend!" from the film's climactic scene has become a pop culture staple, and ranked 61 in AFI's 100 Years...100 Movie Quotes list.
+The quote, "Say hello to my little friend!", from the film's climactic scene has become a pop-culture staple, and ranked 61 in AFI's 100 Years...100 Movie Quotes list.

 In 1992, professional wrestler Scott Hall joined the World Wrestling Federation (WWF, now WWE) as Razor Ramon, a shady and stylish Cuban American bully from Miami.
-The character was modeled after the characters Tony Montana and Manny Ribera from Scarface.
+The character was modeled on the characters Tony Montana and Manny Ribera from Scarface.
 Ramon's nickname (The Bad Guy) and catchphrase ("Say hello to The Bad Guy") derive from Montana's quotes: "Say hello to my little friend" and "Say goodnight to the bad guy".
-Later in his career, Hall claimed he pitched the idea of a Scarface-like character during a meeting with Vince McMahon and Pat Patterson, as a joke.
+Later in his career, Hall claimed that he pitched the idea of a Scarface-like character during a meeting with Vince McMahon and Pat Patterson as a joke.

-Bob Dylan's 2020 song "My Own Version of You" references it with the line, "I'll take the Scarface Pacino and the Godfather Brando / Mix 'em up in a tank and get a robot commando".
+Bob Dylan's 2020 song "My Own Version of You" references it with the line, "I'll take the Scarface Pacino and the Godfather Brando / Mix 'em up in a tank and get a robot commando."

 Metric's 2009 song "Gold Guns Girls" from the album Fantasies was inspired by the film.